Amazon WorkLink Service Level Agreement

 Amazon WorkLink SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of Amazon WorkLink, or any other Amazon WorkLink performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon WorkLink; (ii) that result from any actions or inactions from you or any third party; (iii) that result from failure to follow the guidelines or exceeding the limitations described in the Amazon WorkLink Documentation on the AWS Site; (iv) that result from failures prior to or during authentication to the Amazon WorkLink service; (v) that result from client application (non-server) failures; (vi) that result from your equipment, software or other technology and/or third-party equipment, software or other technology (other than third-party equipment within our direct control); (vii) that result from latency in the connection to Amazon WorkLink; (viii) arising from our suspension or termination of your right to use Amazon WorkLink in accordance with the Agreement (collectively, the "Amazon WorkLink SLA Exclusions").
+The Service Commitment does not apply to any unavailability, suspension or termination of Amazon WorkLink, or any other Amazon WorkLink performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon WorkLink; (ii) that result from any actions or inactions from you; (iii) that result from failure to follow the guidelines or exceeding the limitations described in the Amazon WorkLink Documentation on the AWS Site; (iv) that result from failures prior to or during authentication to the Amazon WorkLink service; (v) that result from client application (non-server) failures; (vi) that result from your equipment, software or other technology; (vii) that result from latency in the connection to Amazon WorkLink; (viii) arising from our suspension or termination of your right to use Amazon WorkLink in accordance with the Agreement (collectively, the "Amazon WorkLink SLA Exclusions").
 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

 - “Availability” is calculated for each 1-minute interval as the percentage of Requests processed by Amazon WorkLink that do not fail with Errors.
 If you did not make any Requests in a given 1-minute interval, that interval is assumed to be 100% available.